NaralC/CSharpAPI-Minimal/README.md

-## Command Line Snippets Minimal API
+## Command Line Code Snippets Minimal API

 ### Link to site
 > - To be added

+### The application lets us create, read, update, and delete command line snippets stored on Azure Clould — ideal when we don't want to remember everything.

 ### With the introduction of countless backend and deployment concepts during my first internship, I aim to practice and broaden my understanding of them.
 #### Such concepts and technologies include, but are not limited to: